denilsonsa/udev-joystick-blacklist/README.md

 The following actions are taken on each matching rule:

+* Clears `ID_INPUT_JOYSTICK` property, which prevents [some `/lib/udev/rules.d/*` rules from running](https://github.com/denilsonsa/udev-joystick-blacklist/issues/5#issuecomment-151832071).
+* Depending on which version you installed:
-* Removing read and write permissions by setting `MODE="0000"`.
+    * Removes read and write permissions by setting `MODE="0000"`.
 This effectively prevents the device from being used.
-* Clearing `ID_INPUT_JOYSTICK` property, which prevents some `/lib/udev/rules.d/*` rules from running.
+    * Removes the device file from `/dev/input/`.
+This also prevents the device from being found or from being listed.

 It is not possible to rename a device, so `NAME="not-a-joystick%n"` will not work.